JediJeremy/libuavesp/README.md

   uav_node.serial_add( loopback );
 ```

-Note that the SerialTransport is a generic protocol-level object and it is the SerialPort object which is swapped
+The SerialTransport is a generic protocol-level object and it is the SerialPort object which is swapped
 to create new kinds of serial transport.
 It can even be wrapped in another object that presents a SerialPort API while doing some kind of translation/repacking.
 The debug port 'wrapper' does this to translate binary code into hex-dump format.

-To hex-dump on serial port 0, use this instead:
+eg. To hex-dump frames on serial port 0, use this instead:
 ```C++
   // wrap hardware serial port in a debug port uav_node.serial_add( new SerialTransport(new DebugSerialPort(new HardwareSerialPort(Serial),true), true, serial_oob) );
 ```

-TCP servers work as virtual sets of serial connections.
+TCP servers act as virtual sets of serial connections.
 New serial transports are automatically added and removed
-from a node just like above.
+from a node just as above.
 You can indicate if you want the connection wrapped in a debug port for extra fun.

-You can also decide whether you provide a _shared UAVNode_ object which will broadcast to all the TCP connections, (as redundant transports) or whether you provide a _factory function_ which will create a _unique UAVNode_ for each TCP/IP connection.
+You can choose decide whether you provide a _shared UAVNode_ object which will redundantly broadcast to all the TCP connections, or whether you provide a _factory function_ which will create a _unique UAVNode_ for each TCP/IP connection.
 There are some large semantic differences between those things, as well as memory differences, and both are useful.

 This example will create two seperate TCP servers from the same node, one normal and the other for hex debug
 ```C++